• Skip to primary navigation

 Towards the end of the chilling time, preheat the oven to 350 degrees F and line a large baking sheet with parchment paper.

-Remove the dough from the refrigerator, measure 1 TBS portions and roll each one into a ball.
+Remove the dough from the refrigerator, measure 1 Tablespoon portions and roll each one into a ball.

 Remove the chocolate snowball cookies from the oven and let cool on the baking pan for 5 minutes.

-two photos showing How to Make Chocolate Snowball Cookies - dough balls on a baking sheet before and after baking
+Chocolate Snowball cookies on a baking sheet after baking

 Transfer the chocolate snowballs to a wire cooling rack to cool for 10 additional minutes.